 Unified Security Dashboard

-Unified security dashboard – Google intends for the Unified security dashboard to be their “single pane of glass” view of the overall security health of your G Suite organization.
+Unified security dashboard – Google intends for the Unified security dashboard to be their “single pane of glass” view of the overall security health of your Google Workspace organization.
 Security events are aggregated into a “dashboard” type display will the appropriate statistics and event metrics displayed.

 Best Practice and Health Recommendations

-Best Practice and Health Recommendations – The best practice and health recommendations includes a “quickstart” guide that allows G Suite administrators to see recommended security settings and customized advice based on G Suite security best practices for content, communication, mobility, and user security
+Best Practice and Health Recommendations – The best practice and health recommendations include a “quickstart” guide.
+This guide allows Google Workspace administrators to see recommended security settings and customized advice based on Google Workspace security best practices for content, communication, mobility, and user security.

 - File exposure – Allows visibility into how files are shared outside the domain and which DLP rules have been triggered.